The Xometry app works best with JavaScript enabled!

 Carbon fiber fabric.
 Image Credit: Shutterstock.com/Composite_Carbonman

-Composites are almost by definition characteristic of advanced technology applications—from race yachts to aircraft, skis to prostheses.
+Composites are common in advanced technology applications—from race yachts to aircraft, skis to prostheses.
 They are symbolic of the leading edge of tech development.
-In reality, modern composites are new-material expressions of ancient techniques.
+In reality, modern composites are often expressions of ancient techniques.
 The Mesopotamians were bonding strips of wood with primitive glues, alternating grain directions to make strong wooden structures in 3,400 BC, and the Egyptians were making cartonnage death masks by bonding papyrus strips with plaster or resin in 2,000 BC.
-This article will discuss what composite materials are, their properties, types, and applications.
+This article will go deeper into composite materials, giving you good background that you can use when making choices about your next project.

 What Is a Composite Material?